Why Losing a Parent Makes You Feel Like a Child — Even When You’re All Grown Up

 But All Parents Die

-Doesn't matter.
+The fact that all parents die doesn't matter.
 Reminding kids that parents won’t be around forever is a flawed strategy, about as effective as texting Google images of dentures to get them to floss their teeth.
 “Someday” means nothing to a twenty-year-old; it’s decades down the road, besides, who wants to think about their parents dying?
 But even full-grown adults are blindsided by the magnitude of losing a parent.
 We know it’s inevitable; we think we’re prepared, especially if we’ve been actively involved in a parent’s aging process: witnessing their decline, providing physical and emotional support, perhaps even being primary caregivers as they begin the descent toward their final departure.
 I spent the last seven years of my mother’s life in a locked dementia ward, caring for her like a baby.
 Yet despite witnessing this brilliant, vital woman reduced to an infantile state, in a very real way, she was still my mother and I was still her child, even as she took her last, labored breath, cradled in my arms.

 Why is losing a parent such a surprisingly gut-wrenching trauma?
 The shock is in the disconnect between intellectual awareness and emotional reality.
 Parents are a preexisting condition.
 They’re the one constant in our lives, making it difficult to grasp the idea that they won’t be around forever.
 All loss involves a recalibration of reality as we slowly integrate the permanence of our loved one’s absence.
 Whether it’s a child (God forbid), partner, friend, sibling, or anyone else we’ve formed a deep attachment to, grief takes a palpable toll.
 But there’s something about losing a parent-becoming the proverbial “motherless child,” that shakes us to the core in a way unlike any other loss.